 Python bool() Function

-The Python bool() function is used to return boolean value of an object.
+The Python bool() function returns boolean value of an object.
 In Python, everything is an object and when an object is passed as parameter in bool() function, it always returns True unless:

 - The object is empty, like [], (), {}.